claritytoolslab/clarity-events-ai-legal/terms.md

 For questions, support, or legal inquiries:

 **Email**: kettunen.miika@gmail.com
-**App Name**: Clarity Events AI
+**App Name**: Snap2Plan
 **Developer**: Miika Kettunen

 ## 17. Entire Agreement

-These Terms, together with our Privacy Policy, constitute the entire agreement between you and Clarity Events AI regarding use of the app.
+These Terms, together with our Privacy Policy, constitute the entire agreement between you and Snap2Plan regarding use of the app.

 ## 18. Severability